 Training Pace Calculator

 Training pace calculator is a great tool for all runners who do various types of training.
-Exercising a lot is not the point, train properly - that really matters.
-Our calculator provides you custom run paces for training, based on your recent race results.
-Check the article below to read more about types of training (e.g., tempo run) and see how to use our running calculator.
+Exercising a lot is not the point, training properly - that really matters.
+Our calculator provides you with custom run paces for training, based on your recent race results.
+Check out the article below to read more about types of training (e.g., tempo run) and see how to use our running calculator.
 Take this step, and help yourself to be the aware runner!

 Training pace calculator - find your personalized running paces

 To use this calculator, all you need to do is to type your recent race results - the distance and your time.
-These values are the basis for calculations.
+These values are the basis for the calculations.
 All the math is done by our tool, and you get clear results for your personalized training.
 You will see paces for:

 - easy runs

 - speed runs